elixir-europe/rdmkit/pages/your_tasks/dm_coordination.md

 * Some data management challenges may not have been foreseen at the pre-award stage.
 * Possible difficulties during the execution of the DMP by individual partners may arise.
 Not all partners have the same skills and resources.
 * Possible problems with data exchange between partners can resurface during the project.
-* Consider contacting and establishing collaborations for depositing data with key repositories, e.g. setting up an [ENA Compare Data Hub](https://github.com/nadimm-rahman/ena-datahub-setup)for depositing sequence data at the European Nucleotide Archive.
+* Consider contacting and establishing collaborations for depositing data with key repositories, e.g. setting up an {% tool "ena-compare-data-hubs" %} for depositing sequence data at the {% tool "european-nucleotide-archive" %}.

 ### Solutions
 * The DMWG should have regular meetings to find appropriate solutions to arising data management issues.